-The maximal value of this index is equal to 2 when the partitions perfectly match up to a permutation and is equal to 0 when the correspondence between them is extremely weak.
-Remark that, by extending this index in this way, the coclustering structure of the problem is not preserved and this major drawback will be tackled in the next section.
+The maximum value of this index is equal 2 when the partitions perfectly match up to a permutation and is equal 0 when the correspondence between them is extremely weak (see Corollary~\ref{cor:borne:ENMI}).
+However, extending the index in this way fails to preserve the co-clustering structure \Cor{(see Section~\ref{sec:CritFacing}).
+We therefore propose an adaptation according to the philosophy of the latent block model.
+We propose the following formula for the new criterion we developed, given two co-partitions, $(\boldsymbol{z},\boldsymbol{w})$ and $(\boldsymbol{z}',\boldsymbol{w}')$: